 That would have to be the great American actor “Spencer Tracy”.
 He made acting look so easy.
 Today, we have Anthony Hopkins – another actor who makes it look like he is not acting.
 Seems easy, but it’s very hard to do.

 If you had to pick a medium, what would your favourite be – TV, Radio, Film, Theatre or Panto?

 Most actors would always say “Theatre”.
 The audience brings a lot to it, especially Panto (for me this year, Baron Hardup in Lowestoft).
 Plus, you have more time to rehearse and the chance to do it again the next night.
-In the world of TV, it’s all over and done with in a short time, and no chance of improving on it.
+In the world of TV, it’s all over and done within a short time, and no chance of improving on it.

 Are you still in touch with David Jason and do you meet up regularly?

-David is a very private man who doesn’t come into London that often nowadays.
+David is a very private man who doesn’t come to London that often nowadays.
 He lives way out in Buckinghamshire and I’m on the east side of London.
 It’s just over a year since we last met, so we are reduced to e-mails and cards.

 According to the IMDB website, you starred in the seminal movie, The Blues Brother.
 Can you confirm or deny this is true?

 I have no Idea where they get their Information.
 They have me appearing in “Blues Brothers”, “Spooks”, “Shameless”, “Action Jackson” and a few more.
 I have never been in any of those.
 I think there is an American actor with the same name and I get some of his credits.
 I wonder if he gets some of mine.
 Would be funny if he was credited with some of my early ones.
 “On the Buses” or “George & Mildred”, among others!